989Q/earn-nest/README.md

-# earn_nest
+## earn_nest

+Purpose 1 : work with graphql , and connect dynamodb

-Purpose for importing into docker , and deply on aws ec2
+Purpose 2 : for importing into docker , and deply on aws ec2